 The prognosis of acute myeloid leukemia

 This provides the basic information for your reference.
 More accurate information based on individual factors capable of giving only doctor.
 Terms of the five-year and ten-year survival rates indicate the number of people participating in the study who were alive after 5 and 10 years after diagnosis and the therapy.
 In addition, it is the statistical data on which the treatment was carried out a few years ago.
-With the treatments are improving every year, so the current treatment provides better prospects.
+Every year the treatments are improving, so the treatment provides a better perspective now.

 The prognosis of acute myeloid leukemia is influenced by such factors as: